 Even if you were a B or C player and could get 5-8 sessions per week you could make somewhat of a living.
 But those days are gone.
 Almost no one is exclusively a session musician anymore.
-There are still sessions happening in major studios but you’re probably not going to get that work, because someone already has it.
+There are still sessions happening in major studios, but the world has largely changed to favor home studios.

 I think it’s important that we don’t become romantic about the way it used to be and accept the way the world operates today.
 I believe it’s an incredible era to be a musician if we realize we have the opportunity to approach the business differently.
 I’m still finding my way, but I recognize my path (and probably yours) will look drastically different than the previous generation.